 A doctoral program consists of a combination of courses and research that fulfills the requirements of the Graduate School, and is approved by the student’s doctoral committee.
 A master's degree is not a prerequisite for the doctorate.
 However, the first year of graduate study leading to the Ph.D. may be the same as that for the M.S. degree.
-Acceptance into the Ph.D. program is based on the student's performance on the Ph.D. candidacy exam, which is administered by a graduate candidacy exam committee.
+Acceptance into the Ph.D. program is based on the student's performance on the Ph.D. qualifying exam, which is administered by a graduate qualifying exam committee.